motion/orbit/next.md

 fallover:

-* peek positioning
 * overdrive animation
-* swift defocus bug still active

-tues

-fallover:

-* createOrUpdate should return only if updated, can be used in syncers to output # changed
-* peek needs to clear using messages
-* use messages for current uses of state like shouldUpdate shouldHide etc

 wed

 * peek position limits more ofen fullscreen
-* peek pos height adjust better

 add:

 * on resize window fixes
   * resize have it transition smoothly to fullscreen
   * back to corner
-  * dont loose peek after move while pinned open

 thurs

 * meeting kevin
-* option+key to pin

 add: